Checkmk/cmk-dev-site/README.md

 For uninstall packages that are no longer in use you can use `omd cleanup`, or you might fall back to use `apt purge`.

+### `cmk-dev-relay`

+Manages Checkmk relay pods for testing using podman.
+This tool deploys relay containers in two configurations:
+- **SNMP relay pod**: Includes a relay container and SNMP daemon for testing
+- **Host relay pod**: Uses host network mode for direct connectivity

+**Note**: This tool uses the podman CLI directly via subprocess rather than the podman-py library.
+This is intentional to support Ubuntu's default daemonless podman configuration without requiring users to enable `podman.socket`.
+See the implementation comments in `cmk_dev_site/cmk_dev_relay.py` for details.

 ## Contributing

 If you'd like to make contributions to the tool, check out our